alxroyer/scenario/doc/src/devel.coding-rules.py.rst

 (see `PEP 484 - Suggested syntax for Python 2.7 and straddling code <https://peps.python.org/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code>`_).
 It makes the code diffs shorter, and the maintainance simpler by the way.

-Exceptions for getters, setters and well known special functions.
+Exceptions for getters, setters and well known special functions when presented on a single line.

 .. code-block:: python